Preludium/Scheduler/README.md

-# Scheduler v0.1
+# Scheduler v1.1

-## WORKING:
-- login (w/o password and remember me)
-- categories management (no erroneous data check)
+Application for week arrangement

+### Features:
+* signing in with multiple accounts
-- ingredients management (no erroneous data check)
+* meals and ingredients management
+* disciplines and training management
+* task management with user inviting feature
+* studying and subjects management
+* personal data storage